wholder/Cheetah3DParser/README.md

          scale:     1.000000  1.000000  1.000000
        ...
 ```
+Caution: if the `.jas` file contains animation keyframe data, the size of the "`xx-Info.txt`" file created can get very large.

 Optionally, if you don't want the output dumped to a file, you can redirect the output to the console by invoking Cheetah3DParser, like this:
  ```
   java -jar Cheetah3DParser.jar -con <filename>